rgl/tinkerbell-vagrant/README.md

 +--------------------------------------+-------------+-------------+----------------+---------------------------------+---------------+
 ```

 **NB** After a workflow action is executed, `tink-worker` will not re-execute it, even if you reboot the worker.
-You must create a new workflow, e.g. `provision-workflow hello-world bios && watch-hardware-workflows bios`.
+You must create a new workflow, e.g. `provision-workflow hello-world uefi && watch-hardware-workflows uefi`.

 From within the worker machine, you can query the metadata endpoint: